 Gardening trends show mixed growth for 2025

-Interest in home gardening remains strong despite economic concerns, though participation may plateau in 2024, according to new research from Axiom, a Minneapolis-based marketing firm.
-While the overall time spent gardening and the number of people planning to expand their gardens in 2025 have decreased from 2024, younger generations are showing more interest.
+Interest in home gardening remains strong despite economic concerns, according to new research from Axiom, a Minneapolis-based marketing firm.

 Mike Reiber, founder and CEO of Axiom, noted, “This is the first year since we launched the Axiom Gardening Outlook Study that we’ve observed decreases in time spent gardening and plans to plant more and expand their gardens.”
 Despite these declines, 40% of respondents still plan to spend more money on gardening in 2025.